 Couples Loving Each Other

 I just finished The 5 Love Languages by Dr. Gary Chapman, an extremely popular self-help book that has inspired couples since 1992.
-The idea of it is that the key to revitalization and repair on any relationship is to pay attention to how each person likes to be loved.
-The challenge is that we all like to be loved in different ways and that we need to learn our partners “love language.”
+The idea of it is that the key to revitalization and repair of any relationship is to pay attention to how each person likes to be loved.
+The challenge is that we all like to be loved in different ways and that we need to learn our partner’s “love language.”
 Fortunately, Chapman explains that there are five basic love languages and that we can discover ours and our partners through a brief, and I think fun, online quiz.

 By speaking our partner’s love language we make sure that we are giving them what they value most in a relationship.
 That way we can assure that each person stays satisfied and full of good will toward each other.